haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/versioning/index.md

 <li>Run <code>composer update</code> and notice the core modules were updated since RC1, but the extension remains unchanged because of BC policy.

-   This step repeats with each subsequent release of Magento (2.1, 2.2, 2.3, etc.).
+   This step repeats with each subsequent release of Magento (2.1, 2.2, 2.3, 等.).
 Deprecation strategy and community communication happens in 2.3.
 </li>

 <li>Magento decides backward incompatible changes are allowed and does this as part of the upcoming release 2.4.